edafawd/Pyinsect/README.md

-Please use the ones that do not say (MAIN)
+Please do not use the ones that do not say (MAIN)